 There are some thoughts and principles that lead the Japanese to serenity, harmony and meekness.
 In Japanese culture, art, poetry, philosophy and religion there are thousands of aspects that lead to serenity.
 Let's see some below:

-Shouganai - Nothing can be done, it is a Japanese thought where they accept that something is impossible and cannot do anything to solve it.
+Shouganai – Nothing can be done, it's a Japanese thought where they accept that something is impossible and they can't do anything to solve it.
 A reminder to accept things as they really are, avoiding negative thoughts.

-Mugon-no gyō - Refers to meditation and reflection before doing anything or making a decision; Making hasty decisions ends up leading the person to make mistakes and harm others.
+mugon-no gyō – Refers to meditation and reflection before doing something or making a decision; Making rash decisions end up causing the person to make mistakes and harm others.

-Kodawari - It involves paying attention to details in a scrupulous and determined way, motivated by a passion and self-discipline, even if it has no recognition or results.
+Kodawari – Involves scrupulous and determined attention to detail, motivated by passion and self-discipline, even if this has no recognition or results.

-I have also written several articles talking about Japanese cultural aspects and some principles that result in this meekness and harmony.
-I will end the article with a list of those articles below.
-Thanks for sharing!
+I've also written several articles talking about Japanese cultural aspects and some principles that result in this meekness and harmony.
+I will end the article with a list of these articles below.
+We appreciate the shares!